hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

   For resource-intensive tasks, like software compilation, testing job scripts, etc., please use an interactive job.

 .. note::
-  The login node of the Tier-1 Hortense cluster are currently only accessible via SSH.
+  The login node of the Tier-1 Hortense cluster is currently only accessible via SSH.

   Alternative methods (using NX, a web portal) will be available soon.